Contracts of Employment: A Comprehensive Guide

 Look for outside work restrictions

-If you're a freelancer or work as a part of the gig economy, you should inspect your contract for any outside work restrictions.
+If you're a freelancer or work as a part of the gig economy, it's essential inspect your contract for any outside work restrictions.
 Some organizations limit the amount of side work their employees can do during their term of employment.
-If your side hustle is important to you, make sure you can continue doing it while employed in your new role by reviewing your contract for any conflicting regulations.
+If your side job is important to you, make sure you can continue doing it while employed in your new role by reviewing your contract for any conflicting regulations.